srinivassaitangudu/helpers1/docs/onboarding/ck.hiring_process.how_to_guide.md

 - HiringMeister: create a GitHub issue for onboarding the intern
   - Follow the instructions in [`intern.onboarding_checklist.reference.md`](/docs/onboarding/intern.onboarding_checklist.reference.md)

-- HiringMeister: update the Asana task for the intern
-  - Move to the "Onboarding" section
-  - Add a section to track the intern's issues and PRs

-    ```verbatim
-    GitHub:
-      Onboarding issue:
-      Issues:
-      PRs:
-    ```

 - HiringMeister: regularly check the updates made by the intern in the onboarding issue and help resolve any errors they face